TrojiGareer/TrojiGareer/README.md

-## Hi there 👋
+## Hi there, I'm Ianis! 👋

+Welcome to my GitHub profile!
+I’m passionate about money, exploring new technologies, and building meaningful projects.
+Here's a little about me and my work:

 <!--
-**TrojiGareer/TrojiGareer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on implementing SQL in C/C++.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Assembly.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on awsome projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Python.
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like to play guitar!
 -->